Frequently Asked Questions

 Applicants who are required to complete an English Language Proficiency Test as part of their enrollment into the HCAP program, may be eligible for funding in addition to the $342 stipend based on the following criteria:

-• All criteria as outlined above.
+- All criteria as outlined for the Stipend.

-• Applicants must submit an official receipt from a recognized English Language Proficiency Test showing the applicant name, institution name, total amount paid, and date.
+- Applicants must submit an official receipt from a recognized English Language Proficiency Test showing the applicant name, institution name, total amount paid, and date.

 9. Am I eligible for reimbursement if I appeal or retake an English Language Proficiency Test?